 For a Packet with the Packet Type set to ‘0’ (i.e., a telemetry Packet), this field shall contain the Packet Sequence Count.
 For a Packet with the Packet Type set to ‘1’ (i.e., a telecommand Packet), this field shall contain either the Packet Sequence Count or Packet Name.

 The Packet Sequence Count shall provide the sequential binary count of each Space Packet generated by the user application identified by the APID.
+Packet Sequence counts are unique and independent per each user application as identified by the APID and not shared across multiple APIDs.

 The Packet Sequence Count shall be continuous (modulo-16384).
 A re-setting of the Packet Sequence Count before reaching 16383 shall not take place unless it is unavoidable.

-Idle Packets shall not be required to increment the Packet Sequence Count.

 NOTES

-The purpose of the Packet Sequence Count is to order each Packet in the context of other Packets in the stream generated by the same user application, even though their order may be disturbed during transport from the sending user to the receiving user.
+The purpose of the Packet Sequence Count is to order the Packets generated by the same user application (identified by a single APID), even though their order may be disturbed during transport from the origin to the destination as well as to support the detection of missing packets within each user application.

 If the Packet Sequence Count is reset because of an unavoidable reinitialization of a process, the completeness of a sequence of Packets cannot be determined.